chok/sfDoctrineThumbnailablePlugin/README.markdown

 The ``path_method`` allows you to specify an object method name, which will return the absolute file path to the picture file.

+The ``quality`` setting allows you to specify the compression level (0 to 100) you want for the resulting jpg files.
+It can be specified globally, for each field or for each format (with WidthxHeightxQuality).
+If not set, it will use sfThumbnail's default value of 75.

     [yml]
     Media:
       actAs: